privacycg/requestStorageAccessFor/README.md

 Note that these call-time opt-in mechanisms are largely to avoid abuse of prompting.
 The wording of any prompts would then also be critical: it should be clear which domain is requesting access for whom.

-For embeddee opt-in of those endpoints that could receive storage access as a result of a `requestStorageAccessForOrigin` call, which is quite relevant for security, see the security protections section.
+For embeddee opt-in of those endpoints that could receive storage access as a result of a `requestStorageAccessFor` call, which is quite relevant for security, see the security protections section.

 Additional prompt spam abuse mechanisms could be: